ravindrabhargava/oscrud/readme.md

 # Current Structure

 * Parser current bind on Transport because Parser would be use when getting `body`, `query` from transport layer.
+* Transport Layer will create EndpointContext & ServiceContext and pass to handler
 * Endpoint is a single action api.
 * Service is a restful api standard api mostly CRUD endpoints.
 * Route is currently like